naturalatlas/tilestrata/README.md

 ### Writing Response Hooks

 A response hook implementation needs one method: `reshook`.
-Optionally it can include an `init` method that gets called when the server is initializing.
 The hook's "req" will be a [http.IncomingMessage](http://nodejs.org/api/http.html#http_http_incomingmessage) and "res" will be the [http.ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse).
 The "result" argument contains three properties: `headers`, `buffer`, and `status` — each of which can be modified to affect the final response.

 ```js
 module.exports = function(options) {